maheshtechastr/demo-kotlin-example/README.md

 # demo-kotlin-example
-MVVM, livedata, retrofit in kotlin
+MVVM, livedata, retrofit in kotlin without using dependency injection (DI or di)